 If you need to travel regularly to the outside world, you might not choose to live in southern Tuscany, as it is still somewhat detached from any major city, despite being only a couple of hours from the airport in Rome.
 However, if you work remotely or are involved with wine (the major industry), this is a 5* location in terms of physical beauty and your child can attend the International School of Siena.
 This has recently been re-housed in new quarters and now teaches all three stages of the International Baccalaureate programme, as well as an Italian curriculum.

 Florence is the dominant, big sister of all the other Tuscan cities and towns and is comparatively generous in its international offering with two schools teaching in English.
-The relatively new Canadian School of Florence (opened 2017) offers the highly respected Canadian Ontario programme, culminating in the well-regarded (by global universities) Ontario High School Diploma, for students aged 14 to 18.
-Whereas, the all-through International School of Florence is authorised to teach the IB Primary Years and Diploma Programmes, as well as an Italian curriculum.
+The relatively new Canadian School of Florence (opened in 2017, as Blyth Academy Florence and changing its name in 2019) offers the highly respected Canadian Ontario programme, culminating in the well-regarded (by global universities) Ontario High School Diploma, to students aged 14 to 18.
+Whereas, the all-through International School of Florence is authorised to teach the IB Primary Years and IB Diploma Programmes, as well as an Italian curriculum.

 The other alternative, if you are not set on an education, taught entirely in English, is the Lycée Francais Victor Hugo, the oldest international school in Florence, which teaches in three languages, French, Italian and English.